ray-project/ray/doc/source/data/key-concepts.rst

 Informally, we refer to:

-* Any Dataset with Arrow blocks as a *Tabular Dataset*,
+* A Dataset with Arrow blocks as a *Tabular Dataset*,
-* An Arrow Dataset with one or more tensor-type columns as a *Tensor Dataset*, and
+* A Tabular Dataset with one or more tensor-type columns as a *Tensor Dataset*, and
 * A Dataset with Python list blocks as a *Simple Dataset*.

 The following figure visualizes a tabular dataset with three blocks, each block holding 1000 rows each: